 Not even once in the past 23 years that I thought I’ll be traveling to Southeast Europe to discover Bulgaria.
-Not until Miss Bulgaria earned the admiration of the Filipinos during Miss Universe 2015 and not even until I got into a serious relationship with my long distance Bulgarian boyfriend.
+Not until Miss Bulgaria earned the admiration of the Filipinos during Miss Universe 2015 and not even until I received an invitation to visit a few friends in Bulgaria.
 And from then on, I don’t understand why people (and Filipino travel junkies) are skipping Bulgaria in their travel plans.

-So last December 21, I traveled all the way from the Philippines to meet my boyfriend and his family in Bulgaria.
+So last December 21, 2017, I traveled all the way from the Philippines.
 This was after the long and stressful visa application process and months of working my ass off to afford the trip.
 My flight itinerary started from Cebu to a long layover in Hongkong.
 Then Hongkong to Istanbul and finally to Sofia.
 The flight time for a single direction was approximately 15 hours.
 That’s excluding the layovers, the time spent waiting in the airport, and clearing the security checks and passport control.
 I know..
 I know..
 Sounds like a very long trip, right?
 I can recall all the faces people made when they asked me how long was the flight time and most of them were giving me the “are-you-even-serious” face with the “surprised-eye” effect.
-But as Vanessa Carlton’s song goes, “’cause you know I’d walk a thousand miles if I could just see you tonight” *insert piano instrumental here* So yes, I flew for 15 hours and crossed different time zones to see my boyfriend for 15 days.
-It was also my first winter experience so you could say that I didn’t come for my boyfriend alone but for the snow too!
+But as Vanessa Carlton’s song goes, “’cause you know I’d walk a thousand miles if I could just see you tonight” *insert piano instrumental here* So yes, I flew for 15 hours and crossed different time zones to visit Bulgaria for 15 days.
+It was also my first winter experience so it’s safe to say that I also came for the snow too!
 HAHA!
 Going there during the winter season was indeed a different approach to discover Bulgaria for the first time.

 The town of Chepelare in the Rhodope Mountain